About Carvoeiro, Portugal

 The beach at Carvoeiro is right off the main square and easily accessible, Parking in the centre of Carvoeiro can be a challenge, particularly in high season, however there is quite a bit of (paid) parking on the road leading out from the centre.
 The coloured fishing boats so emblematic of the Algarve are a constant on the beach and are a bright backdrop for the watersports available here.

 The beaches in this area tend to be smaller cove beaches, but they are of exceptional beauty.
 Some require a strenuous walk down (and back up!) cliff steps but the effort is worth it.
 Not to be missed are the beaches at Albandeira, Benagil, Marinha, Vale de Cova and Centeanes.
-The famous Benagil sea cave knows as The Cathedral is just off Benagil beach, best explored by boat.
+The famous Benagil sea cave known as The Cathedral is just off Benagil beach, best explored by boat.
 You should also take a walk along the clifftops at Algar Seco and along the new Carvoeiro boardwalk and be amazed by the strange rock formations and sea caves.
-Boat trips are available to take you to the caves and grottes - an opportunity not to be missed.
+Boat trips are available to take you to the caves and grottoes - an opportunity not to be missed.